 Anti-inflammatory foods: An anti-inflammatory diet emphasizes plants for their fiber, vitamins, minerals, and phytochemicals and includes foods that are closer to their natural state (not processed).

 To get started with an anti-inflammatory diet, the simplest way is to include a rainbow of colorful fruits and vegetables each day for antioxidant support and protection.
 You may be surprised that you can find one or two creative ways to get those fruits and veggies into your meals such as adding spinach to your scrambled eggs or kale to a smoothie.
 You can also try adding cauliflower rice to your regular rice for an added boost of nutrients and fiber.

 Calcium-rich foods: Bone health is very important to consider in menopause, and calcium will help protect your bones.
 The recommendation is to aim for 1200 mg per day, which can sometimes be hard to do through food alone.
 When you think of calcium-rich foods, dairy products like milk, cheese and yogurt are top choices.
 Also high in calcium are fortified orange juice, dark leafy greens like kale and spinach, broccoli, soy foods , sardines and trout.

 Proper nutrition is key to warding off disease as we age.
-If you need some guidance on how to incorporate these foods into your diet on a regular basis, consider working with our integrated care team who are experts in supporting women in menopause.
-They can create a personalized plan that will optimize your nutrition and other lifestyle factors, as well as offer the support to create healthy habits for the long-term.
+If you need some guidance on how to incorporate these foods into your diet on a regular basis, consider working with our integrated care team of board certified OB/GYNs and Registered Dietitians who are experts in supporting women in menopause.
+They can create a personalized plan that addresses your symptoms, optimizes your nutrition and other lifestyle factors, as well as offers the support to create healthy habits for the long-term.